The-Back-Room/The-Back-Room.github.io/ROADMAP.md

 - Implement a user feedback system to gather suggestions and improve the website.
 - Expand the content library with more tutorials, guides, and resources.
 - Introduce a wiki section for community contributions and knowledge sharing.

+### General Updates

+- **Deskthemepacks**:
+  - Repackage all deskthemepacks into `.deskthemepack` archives for easier installation.
+    - This may require slight modifications to some themes to ensure compatibility with the `.deskthemepack` format.
+  - Update all deskthemepacks to include high resolution images (4K and above).
+  - Update all deskthemepacks to include both light and dark mode variants where applicable.
+  - Create custom icons, cursors, and sounds for themepacks that currently lack them.
+- **MSSTYLE Themes**:
+  - Drop support for custom MSSTYLE themes and remove existing MSSTYLE themes from the website.
+    - This is due to the increasing difficulty in maintaining compatibility with newer versions of Windows and the availability of more modern theming options.
+    - Future custom themes will be done with a mix of Windhawk mods and deskthemepacks to ensure compatibility with the latest versions of Windows.

 ### Icon Packs